top of page

 Addiction vs Her

-Cierra Reasoner, 26, was introduced to drugs at the age of 11 by her parents when they lived in Florida.
-Her parents used drugs recreationally for most of her childhood.
-She tried to protect her younger sister and herself as she was growing up.
-"Cierra felt afraid of the people that visited her parents, and said she was raped by one of her dad's friends when she was a child."
-Later in life Cierra’s mom confronted her that it became hard for the parents to manage the kids and they chose to drug Cierra as they were losing control over her.
-Since then, the life she can remember has been under the influence of drugs.
 After her parents moved to Athens, Ohio they got divorced.
 According to Cierra she never had a chance to pursue her carrier, nor did she choose to marry.
-She lost custody of her first child to the father and has never been allowed to meet her child.
-However now Cierra lives with her mom whenever she is not in rehab.
-Her mom has custody of Cierra’s other two kids.
-All three of Cierra's children have different fathers.
-Living with Cierra’s mom gives her a chance to be with her kids.
-Cierra has been fighting her own battle with drugs since her childhood and has been in and out of rehab multiple times.
+She lost custody of her first child to the father and has never been allowed to meet that child.
+Now Cierra lives with her mom whenever she is not in rehab.
+Her mom has custody of Cierra’s other two kids, and all three of Cierra's children have different fathers.
+Living with her mom gives her a chance to be with her kids, she said.
+Cierra's life is a cyclical pattern of rehab, family, and drugs.

-“I can’t remember my childhood or adolescence without drugs.
-I don’t remember having the capacity of thinking or understanding life, most of the time while growing up I was under the influence of drugs.”
-Cierra said.
 “I want to raise my kids and give them a great life.
-I also want to marry and feel loved like everyone out there, but I lose it to drugs.”
+I also want to marry and feel loved like everyone out there, but I lose it to drugs," Cierra said.

 Cierra sits on a couch with her 3-year-old Leonidas William Denny inside of her mother's apartment in Athens, Ohio.
 “My kids crave for my attention.
 They fight with each other for my attention.
 Sometimes they even try to lock me in their room so that I stay.
-No matter how much I try my mind and body gives up and I find myself doing drugs again.
+No matter how much I try, my mind and body give up and I find myself doing drugs again.
 Relapses doesn’t let me live clean,” said Cierra.
 Cierra does not have her own apartment, and lives with her mother.

 Cierra uses a syringe while attempting to inject herself with methamphetamine inside of her mother's apartment in Athens, Ohio.
 “With years the veins become hard, the process of injecting gets harder.
 Sometimes I see blood all over the couch.
 I try hiding it from my kids and mom.
 Mom figures it out sometimes," said Cierra.